 Information concerning the segments in which the HHLA Group operates is provided in Note 44.

 When the shareholders’ dividend entitlements are being determined, the expenses and income of HHLA which cannot be attributed directly to one subgroup are divided between the two subgroups according to their shares of revenue.
 All transfer pricing for services between the two subgroups takes place on an arm’s-length basis.
 Interest must be paid at market rates on liquid funds exchanged between the two subgroups.
 A notional taxable result is calculated for each subgroup to allocate the taxes paid.
 The resulting notional tax payment represents the amount of tax which would have been paid had each of the subgroups been separately liable for tax.

 To illustrate the results of operations, net assets and financial position of the subgroups, the annex to these Notes contains the income statement, the statement of comprehensive income, the balance sheet, the cash flow statement and the statement of changes in equity for each subgroup.

-For the most part, the accounting and valuation policies, as well as the notes and disclosures, about the Consolidated Financial Statements for the 2019 financial year are based on the same accounting and valuation principles used for the 2018 Consolidated Financial Statements.
-Exceptions are the effects of new IFRS accounting standards stated in Note 5.
-Use of these became mandatory for the Group on 1 January 2019.
+For the most part, the accounting and valuation policies, Notes and disclosures relating to the Consolidated Financial Statements for the 2020 financial year are based on the same accounting and valuation principles used for the 2019 Consolidated Financial Statements, with the exception of the effects of the new IFRS accounting standards stated in Note 5.
+These became mandatory for the Group on 1 January 2020.
 The accounting and valuation principles applied are explained in Note 6.